Interactions-Nexus/Nexus-Wiki/interactions/int-sigchain.md

 title: Interactions - Signature Chain
 description:
 published: true
-date: 2022-12-11T13:43:43.854Z
+date: 2022-12-11T20:17:10.340Z
 tags:
 editor: markdown
 dateCreated: 2022-10-29T12:21:10.199Z
 ---

 # Interactions - Signature Chain
-The interactions signature chain is where the alloted funds are stored and team invoices paid.
+The Interactions signature chain is where the allotted funds are stored and team invoices paid.

 > The embassy has the **recovery phrase** to all branch sigchain and in case of misuse the branch creative layer is responsible for resetting the signature chain with the help of the embassy.
 {.is-info}